lwjglgamedev/lwjglbook-bookcontents-leg/chapter20/chapter20.md

 ![Particles I](particles_i.png)

-Why some particles seem to be cut off ?
-Why the transparent background does not solve this ?
-The reason is depth testing.
+Why some particles seem to be cut off?
+Why the transparent background does not solve this?
+The reason for that is depth testing.
 Some fragments of the particles get discarded because they have a depth buffer value higher than the current value of the depth buffer for that zone.
 We can solve this by ordering the particle drawings depending in their distance to the camera or we can just disable the depth writing.

 Before we draw the particles we just need to insert this line: